praekelt/django-formfactory/README.rst

 Settings
 ~~~~~~~~

+FORMFACTORY["field-types"]
-#.
-FORMFACTORY["field-types"]: Control the form fields types that can be selected in Admin.
+    Control the form fields types that can be selected in Admin.

 Views
 ~~~~~